 Vulnerability, and the resulting impact(s), can and should be identified at all levels: facility, system, local, regional, state, and federal.
 For this assessment, the NCR HCC focused on regional vulnerabilities that have the potential to impact the health and medical system.
-The elements identified below (Table 7) were selected utilizing a variety of data sources available to the NCR HCC, including: real-world events, After Action Reports, data submitted by NCR HCC members through the HVA survey, NCR HCC chapter meeting topics and discussions, the 2019-2020 NCR HCC JRA, and the NCR HCC Strategic Plan.
+The elements identified below (Table 7) were selected utilizing a variety of data sources available to the NCR HCC, including: real-world events, After Action Reports, data submitted by NCR HCC members through the HVA survey, NCR HCC chapter meeting topics and discussions, 2020-2021 NCR HCC JRA, NCR HCC Response Plan, and the NCR HCC Strategic Plan.
 Trends pulled from these sources were then discussed and reviewed by the NCR HCC Governance Board, which resulted in the vulnerabilities and impacts described below.

-Vulnerability Impact on Healthcare Delivery High level of economic and environmental diversity within the region The NCR covers large areas of densely populated urban cities, rural plains, and small mountain towns.
-Additionally, due in part to geography, the NCR has an economically diverse population, as evidenced in the variability of SVI scores outlined in figure 5.
-These factors impact health and medical resources, access to those resources, impact, and resiliency.
-To be effective, regional planning must continue not only acknowledge the region's diversity but also implement actionable steps to mitigate its impact.
+Vulnerability Impact on Healthcare Delivery High level of economic, geographic, and political diversity within the region The NCR covers large areas of densely populated urban cities, rural plains, and small mountain towns.
+Due in part to this geography, the NCR is comprised of an economically diverse population, as evidenced in the variability of SVI scores outlined in figure 5.
+As evidenced throughout the COVID-19 response, the region's political diversity has the potential to directly impact local, regional, and state priorities, plans, and response initiatives.
+While diversity in perspectives and viewpoints is a valuable asset during normal operations, the politicization of an emergency response can result inconsistencies, incongruent messaging and expectations, ultimately eroding the collaborative approach that is oftentimes necessary during a large-scale event.
+Various levels and types of diversity are inherent to a region the size of the NCR and, while these differences make for a dynamic region, it also creates vulnerabilities associated to the health and medical system.
+This includes, but is not limited to: health and medical resources, access to those resources, community response, and resiliency.
+Understanding these impacts and vulnerabilities are critical to the region's goal of effective planning and operationalization.
+Efforts much continue to acknowledge the region's diversity and implement actionable steps to mitigate its impact.